Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Abstract

 \section{Abstract}

-This work examines a semi-blind source separation problem where the aim is to separate one source, whose local (nominally periodic) structure is partially or approximately known, from another \emph{a priori} unspecified but structured source, given only a single linear combination of the two sources.
-We propose a novel separation technique based on local sparse approximations; a key feature of our procedure is the \emph{online} learning of dictionaries (using only the data itself) which sparsely model the a priori unknown source.
-We demonstrate the performance of our proposed approach via simulation in a stylized audio source separation problem.
+This work examines a semi-blind single-channel source separation problem.
+Our specific aim is to separate one source whose local structure is approximately known, from another \emph{a priori} unspecified background source, given only a single linear combination of the two sources.
+We propose a separation technique based on local sparse approximations along the lines of recent efforts in sparse representations and dictionary learning.
+A key feature of our procedure is the \emph{online} learning of dictionaries (using only the data itself) to sparsely model the background source, which facilitates its separation from the partially-known source.
+Our approach is applicable to source separation problems in various application domains; here, we demonstrate the performance of our proposed approach via simulation on a stylized audio source separation task.